 Finally you could wipe the mouse with a disinfecting wipe like the ones used for the keyboard above.

-How to clean out dust from inside your Mac
+How to clean dust from inside your Mac

-If you think you have dust caught in the fan and battery area of your Mac it is possible to clear it, but before you open up your Mac beware that doing so may void your warrantee.
+If you think you've got dust caught in the fan and battery area of your Mac it is possible to clear it, but before you open up your Mac beware that doing so may void your warranty.

 Also note that modern Macs are less likely to suffer from this problem compared to older Macs, such as the aluminium Mac Pro which was discontinued in 2012.